Download these files.

 PC: Right Mouse Extract All...

 Create a Blinn material in the Hypershade.

-Map the downloaded dice_texture.tif to the color of the blinn material.
+Color map the downloaded dice_texture.tif to the color of the Blinn material.

 Assign the material to the cube.

 Press key 6 to show texture in the view.

 You will see you the texture is not mapping correctly.
 The dot on the dice are stretched and 2 faces on the side appeared as empty.

 To fix this problem, you could select individual faces and assign individual texture, but that means you need 6 materials for one object, which is very inconvenient.

 Here, we try to modify the UV mapping to solve the problem, and have the object use only one material.